 Social proof in a marketing context is evidence that other people have purchased and found value in a product or service offered by a business.
 When people shop, they look for reviews, recommendations, and ways that others have used a product to learn what their experience was like before making their decision.

 Review generation is the process of getting online reviews from your customers on relevant business listing review sites.
-Such sites include Google and Facebook, along with industry-specific ones such as TripAdvisor and OpenTable.
+Such sites include Google and Facebook, along with industry-specific ones such as OpenTable.
 Review generation is part of online reputation management which plays a significant role in customer acquisition and retention.

 Online reviews from customers have created a new layer in marketing that bridges the gap between word-of-mouth and a viral form of feedback that can influence consumers’ opinions.
 No matter what industry you’re in, potential new customers and shoppers use reviews as a primary factor in determining where to take their business.
 The more positive reviews your business has, the more likely you are to attract more customers.